spectrocloud/librarium/content/docs/09.5-security/20-security-bulletins.md

 # Overview

 The following are security advisories for Palette and other related Spectro Cloud related resources.
-We strongly recommend you address these security advisories as quickly as possible to mitigate abuse by a malicious actor.

 Our security advisories follow the [CVSS standards](https://www.first.org/cvss/v3.1/specification-document#Qualitative-Severity-Rating-Scale).